Kalanchoe tomentosa Baker

 How to Grow and Care

 Locate the indoor Panda Plant in medium to bright light.
 As with most succulents, the soil should be allowed to dry between waterings.
 In fact, watering is a limited part of Panda Plant care.
 When you do water, do so completely while giving the plant the infrequent drink.

 You will find humidity is not an issue when learning how to grow a Panda Plant successfully.
 The average room provides enough moisture for this easy-care, furry plant.
 The indoor Panda Plant can live for many years in these conditions.

-Move it outside during spring and summer, if desired, but protect from the hot afternoon sun.
+Move it outside during spring and summer, if desired, but protect it from the hot afternoon sun.
 During these months, fertilize with a balanced houseplant food mixed at half strength as a part of Panda Plant care.

 When you are growing Panda Plants, you will likely find more home areas that would benefit from one of these plants.

 Learn more at How to Grow and Care for a Panda Plant (Kalanchoe tomentosa).